 Having reviewed all the human voices, charted them visually, and drawn inspiration you are now ready to come up with your mission statement for the project.
 We stole this next step from our friend Dr. Jim Patell who teaches the “Design for Extreme Affordability” course and cofounded Stanford’s d.school.

 Note: This simple statement brings everything into focus and acts as the perfect foundation for your Creative Brief.

 The most important part of the statement is the “because” part.
 It gets at the “why you are creating this for someone else” piece that is so critical.
 It’s a beautiful forcing function for your team.
 Without a focusing statement like this teams and clients can wander around with no north star to navigate from.
 Over time, those with the most forceful personalities or biggest title take control and push their vision.
 The user’s voice is lost.
 This helps keep their voice front and center in your efforts.

 Rather than beginning with shiny new technology, we start by trying to establish deep, personal empathy with our users to determine their needs and wants.
 We must fill in two blanks: Our users need a better way to ___ BECAUSE ___.
 The because portion is a big deal. - Dr. James Patell, Stanford d.school Source: CNN

-Having done the Empathy Map exercise you undoubtedly notice specific themes that start to emerge.
-These can be flowed into a User Persona and used to guide all different parts of the customer’s journey whether that be in a website or app.
+Having done the User Empathy Map exercise, you undoubtedly will notice specific themes that start to emerge.
+These can be flowed into a User Persona outline and used to guide all different parts of the eCommerce customer journey, whether that be on a website or in an app.

-Coming back to reality you might have to table some ideas for a follow-up phase.
-That’s okay…in true Design Thinking fashion you can start prototyping right away to see if these big ideas have any legs before throwing expensive dev or creative resources at them.
+As you come back to reality, you might have to table some of your team's ideas for a follow-up phase of strategic planning.
+That’s okay… in true design thinking fashion, you can start prototyping right away to see if any of the big ideas have legs before throwing expensive dev or creative resources at them.